Homepage Crafts Unlimited (UK)

 Teddy - General

-My Teddy used to growl, can you mend his voice?
+My Teddy used to growl, can his voice be mended?

 The "growler" is a cylindrical unit inside the back of the teddy, these cannot be repaired.
-I can fit a new one for you, by opening up the back seam.
+A new one can be fitted by opening up the back seam.
 There are two different sizes and they make different sounds, check them out on my website (Internet Explorer only - sorry) to see which is the nearest to your teddies original voice.
-See prices for costs.

 Top